Aerial View of Philadelphia Airport

 Airport Facts & Stats

-Philadelphia Airport is a hub for American Airlines and serves as a focus city for Frontier Airlines and Spirit Airlines.
-Other major air carriers that use PHL as a hub include Delta Air Lines and Southwest Airlines.
+• Hub Status: Philadelphia International Airport is a hub for American Airlines and serves as a focus city for Frontier Airlines and Spirit Airlines.

 Airport History